kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 Not only is the state available to the component but is also public to other components.
 Running `JSON.stringify(document.querySelector("index-page").data, 0, 4)` should see a object with a array of stories.
 Those stories exist on the individual components but modifying externally is permitted: `document.querySelector("index-page").data.stories[2].title = "Hello World"`

 The resolved data is being pulled from the HTML content of the component when evaluated.
-I called this [JIT hydration](/posts/jit-hydration)
+I called this implementation [JIT hydration](/posts/jit-hydration).

 Using this, Prism server components can send standard HTML down and become interactive on the client.
 A component can mark that its content should be from the server via the `@RenderFromEndpoint` decorator which takes a parameterized url which points to endpoint which returns the content of the component.